marcpinet/marcpinet.github.io/content/projects/letsgobiking.md

 <div style="flex: 1;">
             <strong style="color: #d1242f; text-transform: uppercase; font-size: 14px; font-weight: 600;">WARNING</strong>

-<div style="margin-top: 4px;">Because of Windows 10/11 port access and protected system resources policies, you need to run the servers as administrator to allow them to host the services on `localhost`.
-If you don't intend to run the servers elsewhere than from your IDE, make sure to run your IDE as administrator aswell.</div>
+<div style="margin-top: 4px;"><p>Because of Windows 10/11 port access and protected system resources policies, you need to run the servers as administrator to allow them to host the services on <code>localhost</code>.
+If you don't intend to run the servers elsewhere than from your IDE, make sure to run your IDE as administrator aswell.</p></div>
         </div>
     </div>
 </div>